 Bathroom Remodel vs. Refresh: How to Know What Your Bathroom Actually Needs

 If your bathroom looks dated but everything works — the plumbing is solid, the layout makes sense, nothing leaks — you probably need a refresh, not a full remodel.
-A refresh updates surfaces and fixtures while keeping the bones intact.
-A remodel tears it down to the studs and rebuilds.
-In St. Petersburg, the price difference is significant: a cosmetic refresh on a standard 5x7 bathroom runs $20,000–$30,000, while a full remodel lands between $40,000 and $70,000.
-The right choice depends on three things: what’s behind your walls, whether your layout works for how you actually live, and how long you plan to stay.
+A refresh updates surfaces and fixtures while keeping the framing, drain locations, and plumbing supply lines intact.
+A remodel tears it down to the studs and rebuilds, often saw-cutting the concrete slab to relocate drains.
+In St. Petersburg, the price difference is significant: a cosmetic refresh on a standard 5x7 bathroom runs $20,000–$30,000, while a full remodel lands between $40,000 and $70,000+.
+The right choice depends on four things: what’s behind your walls (especially cast iron drain condition in pre-1970s Old Northeast, Historic Kenwood, Snell Isle, and Shore Acres homes), whether your layout works for how you actually live, whether your home was built before 1978 (lead paint and asbestos containment), and how long you plan to stay.

 Before